robertlzj/Data2String/README.md

-One for all, all for one.
-May Lua world become better and better.

----

 ## Summary
 Serialize data Fast in any struct to string.
 Clear view through complex reference.
 - "serialize": a serializer support convert / store ..